cardano-foundation/CIPs/CIP-0095/README.md

   - In person and online hackathon run 2023.07.13, outcomes presented here:
     [CIP-95 pull request comment](https://github.com/cardano-foundation/CIPs/pull/509#issuecomment-1636103821).
 - [ ] Resolve all [Open Questions](#open-questions).
+- [ ] Author to produce a set of test vectors for wallets to test against.

 ## Copyright